-(All articles below are under copyright and owned by The Effective Admin, also referred to as TEA below; you do not have permission to reprint them in your newsletters, Web sites, etc. If you like something you read at this Web site and want to share it or discuss it with others, just link to that article’s page URL from your Web site, newsletter, social media (e.g. LinkedIn, Twitter) and so forth.
+Copyright and redistribution rights: All articles below are under copyright and owned by The Effective Admin, also referred to as TEA below; you do not have permission to reprint them in your newsletters, Web sites, etc. If you like something you read at this Web site and want to share it or discuss it with others, just link to that article’s page URL from your Web site, newsletter, social media (e.g. LinkedIn, Twitter) and so forth.

 ♦ Who Are Administrative Professionals? – What does an administrative professional do?
 What is an administrative professional?

 ♦ Administrative Assistant Typical Day on the Job — Here’s what some administrative assistants say is a typical day for their administrative role in their industries.

 ♦ Executive Assistant vs Office Manager (job description) – Is the next advancement level up from executive assistant that of an office manager?
 Find out here.